Weasels are primarily nocturnal, small carnivores living across North America. They live a solitary lifestyle and have a varied diet?

 Fishers are much larger than weasels, and during winter, when no other food source is available, they have been known to attack small lynx.

 If a weasel can’t kill a house cat, there is no chance it could kill an average-sized dog.
-There is a theoretical chance it could kill a tiny breed of dog, smaller than a rabbit, but those would never cross paths with a weasel in the wild.
+There is a chance it could kill a tiny breed of dog, smaller than a rabbit, but those would never cross paths with a weasel in the wild.

 What To Feed A Pet Weasel?